SSoelvsten/adiar/example/README.md

 # Examples ![examples](https://github.com/SSoelvsten/cache-oblivious-obdd/workflows/examples/badge.svg?branch=master)
-To benchmark the implementation and also to provide examples of how to use _COOM_ in your project, we provide multiple examples
+To benchmark the implementation and also to provide examples of how to use _COOM_ in your project, we provide multiple examples.

+All examples have an _M_ variable to be set for the GB of memory to dedicate to TPIE managing all the files underneath.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**